yuhonghong66/kkulma.github.io/_posts/2017-08-13-friendships-among-top-r-twitterers.md

     ## 5          22194
     ## 6          10010

-And these variables I use for building my 'top score': I simply calculate a percentile for each of those variables and sum it altogether.
+And these variables that I used for building my 'top score': I simply calculate a percentile for each of those variables and sum it altogether for each user.
 Given that each variable's percentile will give me a value between 0 and 1, The final score can have a maximum value of 5.

 ``` r
 r_users_ranking <- r_users_info %>%